AzizKazi/weatherwise-Aziz-kazi/README.md

 parse_weather_question("What is the temperature in Perth tomorrow?")

-(Optional) Enable the compact menu
-The menu cell references older helper names.
-Add these aliases above weather_app_menu(): fetch_weather = get_weather_data interpret_question = parse_weather_question
+These commands will:

+Retrieve weather data for a selected city

+Generate temperature and precipitation graphs

+Parse a natural language weather question

+5. Activate the Interactive Menu (Optional)

+If you want to use the command-line menu (weather_app_menu()), add the following function aliases above the menu code block:

+fetch_weather = get_weather_data
+interpret_question = parse_weather_question
 build_response = generate_weather_response